Abarnasuresh/Javascriptgrammer/Evaluation2.md

 Its not a function
 ```
 ## 5.Explain `this` keyword with an example?
+The JavaScript this keyword refers to the object it belongs to.
+It refers to current object.
+ * In a method, this refers to the owner object.
+ * Alone, this refers to the global object.
+ * In a function, this refers to the global object.
 ### Algorithm
 * Start the program
 * Create a function() and assign it to a variable person1